the-bobo/helltoupee/README.md

 A proud first release from artist Sofa King Awesome, 12.26.2015. https://twitter.com/realHellToupee

 You can build your own twitter bot by taking this code and modifying it.
-See below for details.
+Current version strips `@`'s to avoid accidental retweets.
+See below for implementation details.

 @realHellToupee
 *2015*